Flight-Free-UK/flight_free_uk_website/source/posts/how-to-lead-your-tribe.html.markdown

 ##### Individual change is something we can control, and the choices we make are all votes for the world we want to see.

 *Rob Wreglesworth blogs and podcasts as 'The Disruptive Environmentalist’.
-For more stickman based pieces about the environment head to his [website](https://disruptiveenvironmentalist.com/).* [](https://disruptiveenvironmentalist.com)
+For more stickman-based pieces about the environment head to his [website](https://disruptiveenvironmentalist.com/).* [](https://disruptiveenvironmentalist.com)